noahehall/theBookOfNoah/0current/zdevtools-required/git.md

   - in your repo
   - in any public repo
   - a published docker container image on docker hub (w00p w00p)

+### jobs

+- use `needs` to create a dependency between jobs, dependent jobs run sequentially
+  - all dependent jobs are skipped if the `needs` job(s) fails

 ### environment vars